 Cottage | 1 bedrooms | sleeps 2

-A quintessential romantic hideaway furnished in a simple, rustic style in keeping with the beautiful Border’s countryside in which the cottage sits.
+A quintessential romantic hideaway furnished in a simple, rustic style in keeping with the beautiful Border's countryside.
 Nestled on the edge of the magnificent Milne Garden Estate, Park End boasts private fishing and superb walks along the River Tweed.
 During the summer, guests can enjoy the large, sunny garden with sunsets over the hills.
-In the cooler months, with the wood burner lit, a good film and a wee dram, you won’t want to leave!
+In the cooler months, with the wood burner lit, a good film and a wee dram, you won't want to leave!

 A short drive or bracing walk from the cottage takes you to the picturesque village of Norham, a finalist for England's Favourite Village Award.
-Famous for its imposing Norman castle ruins, the village also has two pubs, a shop, baker and butcher selling an impressive selection of local meats, pies, cheeses, chutneys and, of course, fishing flies.
-More extensive local amenities can be found in the historic town of Coldstream, 3 miles from Park End.
-The charming, ancient towns of Duns and Kelso are also nearby and Edinburgh is an easy day trip either about an hour by car or 45 minutes on the train from Berwick upon Tweed.
+Famous for its imposing Norman castle ruins, the village also has two pubs, a shop, baker and butcher selling an impressive selection of local meats, pies, cheeses, chutneys and even fishing flies!
+More extensive local amenities can be found in the historic town of Coldstream, 3 miles from Park End, while the picturesque, ancient towns of Duns and Kelso are also nearby.
+The outstanding cultural city of Edinburgh is an easy day trip either about an hour by car or 45 minutes on the train from Berwick upon Tweed.

 |Size||Sleeps up to 2, 1 bedrooms|

 |Nearest travel links||Nearest airport: Edinburgh 80 km, Nearest railway: Berwick-upon-Tweed 18 km|

 |Family friendly||Suitable for people with restricted mobility|

 |Notes||Pets welcome, No smoking at this property|

 Features and Facilities